elbow667/PixelPlatformerG4/README.md

 Heartbeast tutorial for Pixel Platformer but created in Godot 4.0 beta.<br>
 See original tutorial here: <br>
 	https://youtube.com/playlist?list=PL9FzW-m48fn16W1Sz5bhTd1ArQQv4f-Cm <br>
+* For the particles, under Process Material, Initial Velocity, velocity and  <br>
+	Velocity Random have been replaced with Velocity Min and Velocity Max. <br>
 * As of this writing, my player_spawn_location seems to be off by 10px causing <br>
 	me to land inside a platform and get stuck.
 I adjusted with <br>
 	player_spawn_location = checkpoint_position + Vector2(0, -10) <br>